Traditional Mexican holiday cookies made with cinnamon, anise seed and sweet wine.

 1 cup sweet wine or any fruit juice

 - Cream lard in a large mixing bowl; gradually add 1 cup sugar, beating until light and fluffy.
 Add egg yolks, mixing well.

 - Combine flour,1 tablespoon cinnamon and anise in a large mixing bowl; stir well.
 Gradually add to creamed mixture alternately with the wine, beginning and ending with flour mixture.
 Divide dough into fourths. cover and chill at least 1 hour.

 - Roll each portion of dough to 1/2-inch thickness on a lightly floured surface.
 Cut into assorted shapes.
 Place on greased baking sheets.

-- Bake at 350°F (175°C) for 12 minutes or until edges are lightly browned.
+- Bake in a preheated oven at 350°F (175°C) for 12 minutes or until edges are lightly browned.
 Cool slightly on the baking sheets.

 - Combine remaining 1 cup sugar and 2 tablespoons cinnamon in a small mixing bowl; dredge warm cookies in mixture.
 Cool completely on wire racks or paper towels.
 Store in airtight containers.

 Makes 6 dozen cookies.